Health Anxiety Therapist NY

 Clients often notice that:

-Thoughts may still show up, but they no longer dictate behavior or drain emotional energy.
+Thoughts may still appear, but they no longer dictate behavior or drain emotional energy.

 Next Steps